 What Will You Study

-You will begin your degree with the modules Religions of the Modern World and Politics and Governance in the contemporary World.
-In your second year, you’ll study subjects such as International Relations and Security; Introduction to Peace Studies; Comparative Politics of the Asia Pacific and the Middle East; Indian Politics, Society and Religion; and Buddhism and Society in Sri Lanka, South-East and East Asia.
-You’ll then complete your degree with modules that include: Africa and Global Politics; Contemporary Issues in the Middle East; Media, Religion and Politics; and Religion and Violence.
+You will begin your degree with the modules Religions of the Modern World and International Relations: Theory and Practice.
+In your second year, you’ll study subjects such as International Relations Security and Sustainability; Peace Studies in Action; International Relations and Politics of the Asia Pacific; Gender and Religion; The Politics of Race and Hinduism in the Modern World.
+You will then complete your degree with modules that include: Politics of Global Danger; Contemporary Issues in the Middle East and Media, Religion.

 - Economics and International Relations : BA Hons